elgamala/docker-aws-cli/README.md

 [hub]: https://hub.docker.com/r/asorour/docker-aws-cli

 An Alpine based docker image contains a good combination of commenly used tools to build, package as docker image, login and push to AWS ECR, AWS authentication and all Kuberentes staff.

+The image is mainly used as a builder images while creating CICD pipelines.

 ## Tools listing